aiondemand/aiod-mce-app/README.md

-# aiod-mce-app
+# Metadata Catalogue Editor (MCE App)

-A user-friendly web application for managing metadata assets in the AI-on-Demand platform.
-Enables creating, editing, and deleting asset entries via the AIoD metadata API.
+A web-based UI for creating, editing, and deleting metadata assets on the AI-on-Demand (AIoD) platform via the AIoD metadata catalogue API.